A Love Song for ADHD Parents

 -Rachel Platten (“Stand by You”)

 People have a wonderful way of identifying with music and relating the lyrics to their own lives.
 When I was younger and boy-crazy, it was all about love songs.
 Now that I’m a mother, I find myself identifying with songs in many different ways.
-When I first heard Rachel Platten’s “Stand by You,” I immediately thought of my six-year-old daughter who has ADHD.
+When I first heard Rachel Platten’s “Stand by You,” I immediately thought of my six-year-old daughter who has attention deficit disorder (ADHD or ADD).
 In fact, I identified with the song so strongly that it brought me to tears.
 The song perfectly described my feelings, thoughts, and emotions about her.

 What do these powerful lyrics mean to me?
 What goes through my mind when I hear this amazing song?